anjocordero/Mumbler/README.md

 Scrapes the songs + artists off of Billboard's website, then uses googlesearch to download the lyrics of each song on azlyrics.com.

+Current usage:

+To download lyrics:
-Current usage: `python parser.py [hot100/pop/rock/latin/hiphop/edm/alternative]`
+`python parser.py [hot100/pop/rock/latin/hiphop/edm/alternative]`
-to download lyrics.

-Current step: Inputting the lyrics into a Markov Chain.
+To add current lyrics to database:
+`python markov.py [hot100/pop/rock/latin/hiphop/edm/alternative]`

 ## Dependencies